Ola Bola

-Ola Bola is a 2016 Malaysian Malay-language sport drama film directed by Chiu Keng Guan starring JC Chee, Luqman Hafidz, Saran Kumar, Marianne Tan, Katrina Ho, Frankie Lee and Bront Palarae.
+Ola Bola is a 2016 Malaysian sport drama film directed by Chiu Keng Guan starring JC Chee, Luqman Hafidz, Saran Kumar, Marianne Tan, Katrina Ho, Frankie Lee and Bront Palarae.
 The film was inspired by the glories of the Malaysia national football team which successfully entered the 1980 Summer Olympics.
 The film was released in Malaysian cinemas on 28 January 2016.
 As of November 2019, Ola Bola is currently ranked the tenth-highest grossing Malaysian film of all-time.